playfulprogramming/playfulprogramming/content/LayZee/posts/a-quick-overview-of-the-deno-cli-1pm5/index.md

 The related `--help` option allows us to add help instructions to modules.
 To see an example, look at [the standard library's HTTP file server](https://deno.land/std/http/file_server.ts).

-# Display metadata and dependency tree for Deno module
+# Display metadata and dependency tree for Deno module {#display-metadata-and-dependency-tree-for-deno-module}

 We can use the `deno info` command to get the path, type, path of compiled code, path of source map, and the dependency tree of a module.